Construction of Arithmetic Teichmuller Spaces I: Adelic Arithmetic Teichm uller Space

-\para Let us now assemble these constructions when one wants to work over a number field $L$.
-Let $X/L$ be a geometrically connected, smooth, quasi-projective variety over a number field $L$ with no real embeddings (I will make this restriction to avoid notational complexity).
+\begin{defn} Let $X/L$ be a geometrically connected, smooth, quasi-projective variety over a number field $L$ with no real embeddings (I will make this restriction to avoid notational complexity).
 Then the \emph{adelic tempered fundamental group of $X/L$} is the group (equipped with product topology):